10 Cybersecurity Best Practices for Protecting Your Business

 First up is employee engagement.
 Every team member plays a crucial role in defending your business against cyber threats.
 But how do you get everyone on board?

-• Gamify Training: Regular training is essential, but make it fun.
-Engage employees through gamified modules that reward learning.
+- Gamify Training: Regular training is essential, but make it fun.
+Engage employees through gamified modules that reward learning and motivate continued learning.
 Incorporate quizzes, leaderboards, and challenges.
 One company I worked with introduced a monthly cybersecurity quiz, and they saw a noticeable increase in engagement.
 Employees loved the competitive edge!

-• Create Cyber Champions: Identify individuals in your organisation passionate about cybersecurity.
+- Create Cyber Champions: Identify individuals in your organisation who are passionate about cybersecurity.
 Empower them as “cyber champions” or “security advocates.”
-They can lead initiatives, remind teammates of best practices, and serve as contact points for questions.
+They can lead initiatives, remind teammates of best practices, and serve as a point of contact for questions.

-• Open Discussions: Make cybersecurity a topic of regular conversation.
-Schedule roundtable discussions or lunch-and-learn sessions where employees can share ideas, concerns, or cybersecurity-related experiences.
+- Open Discussions: Make cybersecurity a topic of regular conversation.
+Schedule roundtable discussions or lunch-and-learn sessions where employees can share their ideas, concerns, or experiences related to cybersecurity.
 This approach will help demystify complex issues and foster a supportive environment.

 When employees feel involved and valued, they become more vigilant and proactive.
 It’s all about making them part of the security narrative.